 Dry eye can also be a result of blepharitis, an inflammation of the eyelids.

 The doctor administers a simple test to determine the quality and quantity of your tears.
 She also performs a comprehensive eye exam to assess your overall eye health.

 If you always feel like something is in your eye or your eyes perpetually feel dry and itchy, schedule an appointment for a thorough evaluation.

-Dr. Cooper and Dr. Tran initially use the least-invasive treatment methods to alleviate dry eye pain and irritation.
+Dr. Cooper and Dr. Chung initially use the least-invasive treatment methods to alleviate dry eye pain and irritation.
 She may recommend lifestyle changes to avoid environmental irritants, including exposure to pollen and smoke.

 Artificial tears or prescription eye drops can also relieve inflammation and discomfort.
 The doctor may recommend using at-home heat therapy treatments and taking omega 3 supplements.

 If these treatments don't relieve dry eye symptoms, the doctor may clean your eyelids to remove contaminants and bacteria that can cause dry eye.
 Punctal plugs are also an effective treatment for dry eye that she may recommend if other therapies aren’t working.